TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

     a restart to ON or OFF.
 (h) LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on
     the opposite side.
 This forces a re-calibration on restart.
-(i) Button Font Bold/Normal change - Send the macro *fo* with the built-in keyboard to turn the labels on the buttons from
+(i) Key Font Bold/Normal change - Send the macro *fo* with the built-in keyboard to toggle the labels on the buttons from
     normal to bold.
+(j) Key Font White/Black change - Send the macro *fc* with the built-in keyboard to toggle the labels on the buttons from
+    white to black.
-(j) Macro Copy - Copy macro01-99 to M,S,T keys.
-Can use *cm* if the SD SrcNum DstNum is set up - see the four examples
+(k) Macro Copy - Copy a01-a99 to M,S,T keys.
+Can use *cm* if the SrcNum DstNum is set up - see the four examples
     above.
-Else compose *cm*nnXmm via [ADD] where: nn = macro01-macro99 X = Keys M S T mm = 01-12
+Else compose *cm*nnXmm via [ADD] where: nn = a01-a99 X = Keys M S T mm = 01-12
-(k) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+(l) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-(l) Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset unless the save-restore
+(m) Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset unless the save-restore
     option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the values to flash.
 An *ld* will send a Link and Macro datadump to the serial port.
+A save setting for the linked macros do make the [Cfg] key slower as well as pressing the [Sav] key - it takes about 1-2 seconds to respond.
-(m) To fill M S T 1-12 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.
+(n) To fill M S T 1-12 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.
-(n) To delete all macro and config files use "*de*" - will re-calibrate on restart.
+(o) To delete all macro and config files use "*de*" - will re-calibrate on restart.
 Remove macro files with the [Rmv] or
     rename with [Ren] keys
-(o) *ct* display four time clocks with a 1 second delay - Time, Macro[R-C][O-C], Macro[Rct][OcT] Power[R-C][O-C].
+(p) *ct* display four time clocks with a 1 second delay - Time, Macro[R-C][O-C], Macro[Rct][OcT] Power[R-C][O-C].

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra